JB060/byrnes-insurance-investigations-2/README.md

 **Description:**
 The testimonials page showcases feedback from our clients, demonstrating the value and effectiveness of our services.
 ![testimonials](assets/images/testimonials2.PNG)
-These give our customers an idea of the skills and services we provide to our past customers.
+<p>These give our customers an idea of the skills and services we provide to our past customers. </p>

 **Key Features:**
 - Centralized heading with a horizontal line for visual separation.